Home > Curriculum > ICD-10-CM Coding Workshop

 5 Reasons to Attend

-- Take part in a demonstration of new code characteristics
+- Explanation of new code characteristics and guidelines

 - Guidance on the implementation process

 - Documentation requirements and crosswalk examples from ICD-9 to 10

-- Receive an overview of coding guidelines and
+- Overview of coding guidelines and examples by chapter

 - Hands-on exercises to apply new principles and medical office professionals.
 Instruction includes an overview of implementation steps along with code characteristics and guidelines.
 Participants will review crosswalk examples and complete practice coding exercises to apply new skills.